Announcements & Reminders

 The columns of \(A\) are linearly independent.

-Let \(e_j\) be the \(j\)-th canonical basis vector in \(\mathbb{R}^N\).
+Let \(e_j\) be the \(j\)-th canonical basis vector in \(\mathbb{R}^n\).

-Observe that \(Ae_j = \mathrm{col}_j(A)\) \(\implies\) \(Te_j = \mathrm{col}_j(A)\) \(\implies\) \(V = \{T e_1, \ldots, Te_N\} =\) columns of \(A\), and \(V\) is linearly independent if and only if \(T\) is a bijection
+Observe that \(Ae_j = \mathrm{col}_j(A)\) \(\implies\) \(Te_j = \mathrm{col}_j(A)\) \(\implies\) \(V = \{T e_1, \ldots, Te_n\} =\) columns of \(A\), and \(V\) is linearly independent if and only if \(T\) is a bijection

 Example